 The General Plan Advisory Committee (GPAC) and Housing Technical Advisory Committee (HTAC) have received presentations on and discussed Culver City's existing conditions, issues, opportunities, and alternatives related to housing and reviewed the Draft Housing Element.
 The Advisory Committee on Housing and Homelessness (ACOHH) received a presentation on and discussed the Draft Housing Element.
-The Planning Commission (PC) and City Council (CC) held several meetings on land use and housing that informed the Draft Housing Element, including City Council's meetings on the Housing Element Guiding

-Principles and PC's review and discussion of the Draft Housing Element.
+The Planning Commission (PC) and City Council (CC) held several meetings on land use and housing that informed the Draft Housing Element, including City Council's meetings on the Housing Element Guiding Principles and PC's review and discussion of the Draft Housing Element.
 See Introduction, Section VI.
 City Council Guiding Principles for further detail.

-- August 13, 2020: GPAC Housing, land use, and community design - September 10, 2020: GPAC Land use and community design - October 8, 2020: GPAC Land use and community design - December 8, 2020: HTAC Identify housing issues and opportunities - January 27, 2021: Community workshop on land use scenarios - January 27, 2021: CC/PC Land use scenarios - March 11, 2021: HTAC Innovative housing programs, initiatives, tools - April 8, 2021: GPAC Proposed land use alternatives - April 12, 2021: CC Adopted Housing Element Guiding Principles - April 20, 2021: HTAC Land use strategies and alternatives - April 29 and May 5, 2021: Community workshops on land use alternatives - April 29 to June 13, 2021: Online land use alternatives survey - May 12, 2021: PC HEU kickoff - June 10, 2021: GPAC Proposed land use alternatives - June 23, 2021: CC/PC Discussion on exclusionary zoning practices and direction to staff on affordable housing studies - June 23 and 28: CC/PC Direction on preferred land use map to inform the HEU sites inventory analysis - July 22, 2021: GPAC Draft Housing Element review - July 28, 2021: HTAC Draft Housing Element review - July 28, 2021: PC Draft Housing Element review - August 16, 2021: ACOHH Draft Housing Element review - July 19 to October 1, 2021: Online Draft Housing Element public comment period - September 13 to November 9, 2021: HCD 60-day review and comment period - September 27, 2021: CC Informational update on the Draft Housing Element and recommendations from the Planning Commission
+- August 13, 2020: GPAC Housing, land use, and community design - September 10, 2020: GPAC Land use and community design - October 8, 2020: GPAC Land use and community design - December 8, 2020: HTAC Identify housing issues and opportunities - January 27, 2021: Community workshop on land use scenarios - January 27, 2021: CC/PC Land use scenarios - March 11, 2021: HTAC Innovative housing programs, initiatives, tools - April 8, 2021: GPAC Proposed land use alternatives - April 12, 2021: CC Adopted Housing Element Guiding Principles - April 20, 2021: HTAC Land use strategies and alternatives - April 29 and May 5, 2021: Community workshops on land use alternatives - April 29 to June 13, 2021: Online land use alternatives survey - May 12, 2021: PC HEU kickoff - June 10, 2021: GPAC Proposed land use alternatives - June 23, 2021: CC/PC Discussion on exclusionary zoning practices and direction to staff on affordable housing studies - June 23 and 28: CC/PC Direction on preferred land use map to inform the HEU sites inventory analysis - July 22, 2021: GPAC Draft Housing Element review - July 28, 2021: HTAC Draft Housing Element review - July 28, 2021: PC Draft Housing Element review - August 16, 2021: ACOHH Draft Housing Element review - July 19 to October 1, 2021: Online Draft Housing Element public comment period

 During July and August 2021, the City received draft Housing Element input from the GPAC, HTAC, ACOHH, and PC and the public through 147 pages of correspondence (Attachment 4) and 215 comments on the online Draft.

-The type of input received includes

-- sites Sites inventory and related methodology; - , housing Housing plan (policies and programs); - , fair Fair housing assessment; and - , and oOther revisions that do_n'ot materially affect the document. - Comments received on specific sections of the Draft H-Housing Element EUpdate were primarily on how the draft could be improved, other sites to consider for the inventory, and on where the Housing Element does not comply with the City of Culver City City Council's Housing Element Guiding Principles, some with suggestions on how to do so.
+The type of input received includes sites inventory and related methodology, housing plan (policies and programs), fair housing assessment, and other revisions that don't materially affect the document.
+Comments received on specific sections of the Draft H Housing Element EU were primarily on how the draft could be improved, other sites to consider for the inventory, and on where the Housing Element does not comply with the City of Culver City City Council's Housing Element Guiding Principles, some with suggestions on how to do so.

 The GPU team considered all the diverse perspectives reflected in the community's comments and input received to date and revised technical aspects of the Draft Housing Element wherever feasible before submitting this draft version to the California Department of Housing and Community Development (HCD) for their 60-day review period.
-The revised Draft Housing Element was submitted to HCD on September 1013, 2021.
+The revised Draft Housing Element was submitted to HCD on September 10, 2021.

-The community will-continued to leave comments on the interactive public review draft online at pictureculvercity.com/draft-housing-element through October 1.
-Another round of revisions will be made during October in November, after the GPU team reviews all comments received on the online draft from July 10 to October 1 and HCD's comments are received.
+The community will continue to leave comments on the interactive public review draft online at pictureculvercity.com/draft-housing-element through October 1.
+Another round of revisions will be made during October-November, after the GPU team reviews all comments received on the online draft from July 10 to October 1 and HCD's comments are received.
 These revisions will be reflected in the Final Housing Element for Planning Commission and City Council consideration.